About the project

-You should by now have chitted your potatoes but don’t worry if not you can still plant them, just be extra careful not to over water them before they have had a chance to get established.
+By now, you should by now have chitted your potatoes but don’t worry if not, you can still plant them, just be extra careful not to over water them before they have had a chance to get established.

-Don't forget also to label your grow bags to help identify the variety growing.
-Show us how you labelled your bags and you could win a prize for your school.
+Also, don't forget to label your grow-bags to help identify the variety growing.
+You could win a prise for your school by showing us how you labelled your bags.

 Tuesday 5 March - Tuesday 11 June 2019

-Make sure you find the perfect spot to stand your bag, keep the soil moist but not wet and dont forget to top up your soil as the plant grows to give the potatoes lots of room to grow.
+Make sure you find the perfect spot to stand your bag, keep the soil moist but not wet and don't forget to top up your soil as the plant grows, to give the potatoes plenty of room.